-A report from Atlassian says the average person spends 31 hours a month in meetings.
+According to The Muse, if you’re a middle manager, it’s likely you spend 35% of your time in meetings, and if you’re in upper management, it can be a whopping 50%.
 Nothing sucks the life out of a productive day more than wasted meeting time.
-Getting together is sometimes necessary, but I try to schedule meetings early in the morning and later in the afternoons to avoid taking up valuable, prime working time during the day.
+Getting together is sometimes necessary, but try to schedule meetings early in the morning and later in the afternoons to avoid taking up valuable, prime working time during the day.

 4. Don’t go hungry

 Another pre-workday tactic is to prepare for the inevitable growling stomach.
 This can be a huge factor since when you’re hungry, your mind is just not into what you’re supposed to be doing.
-I pack healthy snacks before heading out and put them where I can easily get to them once I arrive at the office.
+Make sure you have plenty of healthy and pre-made snacks on hand and put them where they are easily accessible.
 You don’t want to have to wander around looking for something to tame the hungry horrors.
 Well-timed snacking can give you the stamina you need to keep going.
-Focus also requires hydration so drink plenty of water throughout the day.
+Staying focused also requires hydration so drink plenty of water throughout the day.

 5. Limit distractions

-Also, avoid getting absorbed in the latest Facebook feed, Pinterest post or your personal email inbox.
+Also, avoid getting absorbed in social media or personal email if possible.
 These can be major time wasters and can take you completely off track.
 If you must, check your personal accounts first thing in the morning, during lunch, and last thing at night but stay away from them the rest of the day.

 6. Stay active

-When I walk away from a task occasionally, it helps me refocus.
+When you walk away from a task occasionally, it helps you refocus.
 This works well when you need information or assistance from a co-worker.
-Instead of picking up the phone, get up and go see them.
+Instead of sending an email or IM, pick up the phone and call or FaceTime while taking a quick walk.
 This not only gets you physically up and moving, but it can help build meaningful relationships with your colleagues.

 7. Break for lunch

-I often feel bad about taking a lunch break.
-When I do, however, I feel much more energized and focused for the rest of the day.
-This is especially true if I’m able to get outside for some fresh air.
+Don’t feel bad about taking a lunch break as it will help you feel much more energized and focused for the rest of the day.
+This is especially true if you’re able to get outside for some fresh air.
 Taking a noontime break can help you get through the mid-afternoon doldrums.